uclfilmsociety/insertview/_posts/2020-04-28-kin-dza-dza-retrospective-review.md

 before the collapse of the Soviet Union.
 For decades, citizens of the USSR had lived under the safe predictability of communism for the majority of their lifetimes.
-Now, the Iron Curtain was wobbling and a chasm of uncertainty was opening. *Kin Dza-Dza* is a sceptical product of its time, comedic but radiating with the anger and fear that plagued many people during that time.
-The Soviet regime had a common language, shared traditions and political ideals, and a place in the world that they could point to and call home. *Kin Dza-Dza* puts the average Soviet in an uncomfortable world where Yekaterinburg and Kuybyshev are only made-up words that confuse the alien beings around them, where "East" and "West" mean nothing.
+Now, the Iron Curtain was wobbling and a chasm of uncertainty was opening. <i>Kin Dza-Dza</i> is a sceptical product of its time, comedic but radiating with the anger and fear that plagued many people during that time.
+The Soviet regime had a common language, shared traditions and political ideals, and a place in the world that they could point to and call home. <i>Kin Dza-Dza</i> puts the average Soviet in an uncomfortable world where Yekaterinburg and Kuybyshev are only made-up words that confuse the alien beings around them, where "East" and "West" mean nothing.
 The plot revolves around the journey of two men